piotrpietrzyk/amazon-webscrapping/README.md

 # amazon-webscrapping

-fetching data from amazon and making your stuff alert prices
+Fetching data from amazon and sending alert prices